kkibria/scandroid/README.md

 ```

 ### Building executable in windows
-Building executable can be a preferred option since excutable won't need a machine with python installed.
+Building executable can be a preferred option since executable won't need a machine with python installed.
-You can distribute just the exceutable bundle.
+You can distribute just the executable bundle.
 The bundle will have everything it needs to run.
 If you can run scandroid successfully, you can use `pyinstaller` to build executable for your o/s.
 First install PyInstaller.
 ```